devksingh4/devksingh4/README.md

 ### Hi there 👋

-I am currently a senior pursuing a combined BS/MCS in Computer Science at the University of Illinois Urbana-Champaign (UIUC).
+I am currently pursuing a combined Bachelor's and Master's of Computer Science degree at the University of Illinois Urbana-Champaign (UIUC).
 I have hands-on experience in machine learning engineering and distributed systems.

 During Summer 2024, I worked at Capital One as a Software Engineer Intern.
 There, I built full-stack fraud detection solutions using technologies such as TypeScript, AWS Fargate, and Kafka that reduced fraud investigation time, fraud losses, and operational costs.